protontypes/AwesomeCure/README.md

 # Sustainbeat
-Collect data of open source ecosystems described in a awesome lists
+Collect data from projects listed in awesome lists